Celebrity Circus (American TV series): Season 1

-NBC announced the first season of Celebrity Circus on January 18, 2008 on the same day ABC announced it was in negotiations on a revival of Circus of the Stars.
-On March 8, 2008 NBC announced the network's 2008 summer schedule with a two-hour premiere on June 11, 2008.
-Shortly after, on April 16, 2008 ABC announced the network decided to pass on a revival of Circus of the Stars due to NBC premiering Celebrity Circus.
+NBC announced the first season of Celebrity Circus on January 18, 2008, on the same day ABC announced it was in negotiations on a revival of Circus of the Stars.
+On March 8, 2008, NBC announced the network's 2008 summer schedule with a two-hour premiere on June 11, 2008.
+Shortly after, on April 16, 2008, ABC announced that the network decided to pass on a revival of Circus of the Stars due to NBC premiering Celebrity Circus.